nimrodSec/nimrodSec/aboutme.md

 {: .box-note}
-Next to experimenting with technology in my free time, I am also currently finishing a BA in Cyber Security at *Brandenburg University of Applied Sciences*.
+Next to experimenting with technology in my free time, I am also currently finishing a BA in Cyber Security

 ---